vectordotdev/vector/docs/specs/component.md

     the defined properties as metric tags.
 * Logs
   * MUST log a `Bytes received.` message at the `trace` level with the defined properties as key-value pairs.
-It MUST NOT be rate limited.
+  * MUST NOT be rate limited.

 #### ComponentEventsReceived